NASA-AMMOS/timecraftjs/README.md

 `Module` and `FS` are created by Emscripten to interact directly with the ported C code and with the simulated C file system.
 Avoid using them unless you have read the [Interacting With Code](http://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html) and [preamble.js](http://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html#ccall) sections of the Emscripten documentation.

-###### If you wish to have access to Local Mean Solar Time, you will need to load a relevant kernel.
-[This kernel](https://naif.jpl.nasa.gov/pub/naif/pds/data/msl-m-spice-6-v1.0/mslsp_1000/data/sclk/msl_lmst_ops120808_v1.tsc), for example, implements LMST in relation to MSL.

 ## Loading Kernels

 ### In the Browser